-Whether caused by flammable materials, arson or mother nature, fire can pose a devastating threat to your commercial property.
+Whether it’s caused by flammable materials, arson or mother nature, fire can pose a devastating threat to your commercial property.
+Indeed, according to the National Fire Protection Association (NFPA) there were 481,500 structure fires in the United States in 2019, causing $16.7AUD billion in property damage.1

 Knowing the risks and having a fire prevention plan can make the difference between continuing business operations and financial collapse.